 York lead an expedition to France in 1436, where he acquitted himself ably, returning to England in 1439.
 He was appointed Lieutenant of France in 1440.
 Taking on the role previously occupied by John, Duke of Bedford, the brother of Henry V. His wife Cecily, known as the Rose of Raby, accompanied him and three of his children Edward, Edmund and Elizabeth were born there.

 In 1443, John Beaufort, Duke of Somerset, grandson of John of Gaunt's illicit union with Katherine Swynford, was sent to France to relieve Gascony, leading to much ill-feeling on York's part, who was denied resources required to maintain the borders of Normandy.
 Somerset's mission was a failure and he died on his return to England in disgrace, possibly he committed suicide.
-A peace was negotiated with the French and York returned to England for a second time in 1445 and firmly attached himself to the pro war party headed by the king's uncle, Humphrey, Duke of Gloucester in opposition to the policies of Cardinal Henry Beaufort.
+A peace was negotiated with the French and York returned to England for the second time in 1445 and firmly attached himself to the pro-war party headed by the king's uncle, Humphrey, Duke of Gloucester in opposition to the policies of Cardinal Henry Beaufort.
 The lieutenancy of France was given to Somerset's younger brother and successor, Edmund Beaufort, 2nd Earl of Somerset, which no doubt exacerbated York's resentment of the Beaufort family.
 The death of Humphrey Duke of Gloucester in 1447, made Richard of York the first Prince of the Blood.
 In 1448 he was appointed Lord Lieutenant of Ireland, a convenient means of keeping him out of the country.